-1. Advanced Optical Communication Systems :.
-Milorad Cvijetic and Ivan B. and Networks Advanced Djordjevic, Artech Publisher, University of Arizona 2.
+1. Advanced Optical Communication Systems : Milorad Cvijetic and Ivan B. and Networks Advanced Djordjevic, Artech Publisher, University of Arizona 2.
 Optical Fiber Communication, Principle and : John Senior, Prentice Hall Publisher.
 Practice 3.
 Fiber Optic Communication System : Govind P Agarwal.
-4. WDM Technologies, Optical Networks, : Achyut Dutta and Masahiko Fujiwara 5.
-Optical Switching and Networking Regis J. and Bates.
-Handbook 6.
-Optical Switching Networks :Martin Maier
+3. 4.
+Fiber Optic Communication System WDM Technologies, Optical Networks, : Govind P Agarwal. : Achyut Dutta and Masahiko Fujiwara 1 2 e 4.
+WDM Technologies, Optical Networks, : Achyut Dutta and Masahiko Fujiwara

-ICE M2041: Mathematical Programming 75 Marks [70% Exam, 20% Quizzes/Class Tests, 10% Attendance] 3 Credits, 3 Hours/week, Lectures: 39, Exam time: 3 hours
+ICE M2141: Mathematical Programming 75 Marks [70% Exam, 20% Quizzes/Class Tests, 10% Attendance] 3 Credits, 3 Hours/week, Lectures: 39, Exam time: 3 hours

-Prerequisite : MATH 1111 Courses Course Objectives : The aim of this course is to give the concepts of mathematical programming, with an emphasis on techniques for the solution and analysis of deterministic linear models.
+Prerequisite : MATH 1111 Courses • Course Objectives : The aim of this course is to give the concepts of mathematical • programming, with an emphasis on techniques for the solution and analysis of deterministic linear models.
 The primary types of models to be addressed will be linear programming and integer linear programming.
 However, the course will touch on more complex models, such as nonlinear programming problems.
-The main emphasis will be on solution techniques and on analysis of the underlying mathematical structure of these models.
-Course Learning : After successfully complete this course, students will be able to: Outcomes (CLOs) CLO-1: Define the basic terminologies of mathematic programming including of linear and integer programming CLO-2: Describe mathematical programming problem solution techniques CLO-3: Apply linear and integer programming to solve problems CLO-4: Show how a mathematical programming problem is constructed CLO-5: Formulate real world problem to mathematical programming problem and solve the problem CLO-6: Assess critically the utility of a number of mathematical programming techniques Assessment : Total mark of the course is distributed as: 70% Examination, 20% Methods Quizzes/Class Tests, and 10% Attendance.
-Students should be asked to answer SIX questions out of EIGHT taking not more than THREE from each section.
+The main emphasis will be on solution techniques and on analysis of the ~ ~ ~ underlying mathematical structure of these models.
+Course Learning : After successfully complete this course, students will be able to: Outcomes (CLOs) CLO-1: Define the basic terminologies of mathematical programming including of linear and integer programming.
+CLO-2: Describe mathematical programming problem solution techniques.
+CLO-3 : Apply linear and integer programming to solve problems.
+CLO-4: Show how a mathematical programming problem is constructed.
+CLO-5: Formulate real world problem to mathematical programming problem and solve the problem.
+CLO-6: Assess critically the utility of a number of mathematical programming techniques.
+Assessment : Total mark of the course is distributed as: 70% Examination, 20% Methods • Quizzes/Class Tests, and 10% Attendance.
+111011043 Students should be asked to answer SIX questions out of EIGHT taking not more than THREE from each section. taking not more than TTIKEE nom cach section.